zeropoet/voidarc_media_sampler/README.md

 - `output_dir` will contain the extracted frame images, audio snippets, and the generated video files.
 Each run creates an incremented file like `final_001.mp4`, `final_002.mp4`, and so on.
 - `--samples` defines how many random samples to pull from each file.
 - `--duration` sets the length (in seconds) of each sampled clip.

-## ERC-721 Support

-A stub function `fetch_videos_from_erc721` is provided for future integration with Ethereum collections via IPFS.
-It is currently not implemented.
-An additional stub `fetch_media_from_erc1155` exists for ERC-1155 collections.